 • I may receive data about you that is passed to me by a client, for example if I am writing or editing a case study that mentions you in your place of work.

 I collect data for the following reasons, which I rely on as a legitimate basis for collecting the information:

 • to market my business (including direct B2B marketing via email, post and phone) in accordance with the Privacy and Electronic Communications Regulations

 • to identify, and keep records of, prospective or existing clients or partners

 • to ensure the accuracy of anything I write or publish

 • to check the accuracy of anything I have written or published.

 What I do with the information

-I keep your data on encrypted devices, in accounts with reputable cloud services, and in paper form.
+I keep data in the UK on encrypted devices, in accounts with reputable cloud services, and in offline formats.
 I may transfer the data between these formats.